kibs-tech/kibs-tech.github.io/index.md

 <i class="far fa-user"></i>
 </div>

-- friendly tuition and help with all things IT and computing.
+- Friendly tuition and help with all things IT and computing.
-- help with remote working and home office setup
+- Help with remote working and home office setup
-- help and advice getting your internet business ideas up and running
+- Help and advice getting your internet business ideas up and running
-- packages for sole traders wanting a simple internet presence.
+- Packages for sole traders wanting a simple internet presence.
-- websites for sole traders
+- Websites for sole traders